Harald-U/istio-on-minikube-handson/docs/exercise3.md

     On the left side you can see how the request is passed through the different services: coming in via Istio Ingress, Productpage to Details, back to Productpage, Productpage to Reviews, Reviews to Ratings.
 An the graph shows how much time is being spent in each service.

-Close the Jaeger dashboard and terminate the `bin/istioctl dashboard jaeger` command.
+Close the Jaeger dashboard and terminate the `bin/istioctl dashboard jaeger` command (Linux: Ctl+C, Mac: Cmd+C).

 ### Prometheus